jonasmcferreira/whiteiron/jhed-wasteland/netrus.md

 The runes around the town are Explosive Glyphs crafted by Sammul, and he makes a new one each week

 **Madness**: Sammul's friendly demeanor is a fault of a madness, if removed he will revert back to a cultist

+### Dizrim Headhunter

+**Stats**: , **Language**: common,gnome  **Goal**: Collect Bounties, **Weakness**: Wants friendship, lonely

+Socially outcast due to the nature of the Code of Snow, but is dutiful in the works with Southpost.
+Dead or Alive bounties are plentiful, though most dead.
+Dizrim's hut is just outside Netrus proper and most parties spit past her home as they head out.
+Dizrim is lonely and will do many things to gain friendship, but she will abide her work

+### Expansion Problems

+Food Shortage - requires to hire hunting party (3) 1000gp from Thieves Key, or 3000gp from Outer Empire

+Growth - at population 30 there will be a conflict to the rule of Netrus

+Criminals - items start going missing

+Outer Empire - an extra tax

+### Hidden Arcane Complex

+Underneath Netrus is a small arcane chamber with an Ancient Relic.
+The glyphs and design of the sanctum reverse the magical emminations, specifically designed and attuned to this stone.
+This stone is the reason everyone in Netrus is charmed as the stones orginal purpose creates a madness of violence.
+If this chamber is destroyed, all creatures will become hostile to eachother in Netrus